goAuD/MyHomeLab/README.md

 These typically indicate **hardware/driver/power instability**, not attacks.

----

 # What *can* indicate brute force:

-## You may suspect brute force if you observe:
+You may suspect brute force if you observe

 ## Authentication Logs:

 Check under: `Status > System Logs > System > Authentication` Look for entries like: sshd[xxxx]: Failed password for invalid user admin from 192.168.1.100 port 51822 ssh2 Or repeated entries like: webConfigurator authentication error for 'admin' from 192.168.1.100

 ### 🔥 Firewall Logs: